 First things first, I’m going to mention a few things here which the developer has already addressed as being looked at in terms of ‘known issues’ and ‘requests’.
 For all the information directly from the developers regarding what they are taking a look at, head on over here: Official Website.
 They basically have three elements which are key points – Calibration, Comfort and Movement Speed.
 If I mention anything they have on the list then I’ll advise so.

 The first thing I try and talk about when reviewing a VR game is its controls and how easy it is to get into the game.
 I’ve seen online that some people have had issues when initially calibrating their zero-point location on the PSVR but I never experienced any issues.
 However, I played the game sat down due to a back injury I have, but the game does recommend you play it stood up, so that might be why the calibration worked fine for me?
 Who knows?
-The solution that most people have found is, if you are initially calibrating, turn on the game with you stood right in front of your camera and then walk back until you land on the spot it wants you on.
+The solution that most people have found is, if you are initially calibrating, turn on the game with you standing right in front of your camera and then walk back until you land on the spot it wants you on.
 Once it’s done this once, you’ll never be asked to do it again either.
 This is an issue that is being looked at though.

 In regards to the controls, I’m not a fan – and both ‘Comfort’ and ‘movement speed’ updates cover what I’m about to say.
 If you’ve read my Doom VFR review then you’ll know that I’m quite picky about my VR controls.
 I like to use the Move controllers but I want full access to both hands as well as the ability to move and look in any direction, whether seated or standing.
 The Exorcist: Legion VR worked great in some aspects and not in others.
 The great part is the hands – both work independently, you can pick up pretty much anything you see, and they work exactly how you would expect.
 The bad things are movement, looking, and using your inventory.